 Diversifying Crops Is Good For The Planet.
 But Can It Be Good For Farmers' Wallets?

-There is a swath of the Gulf of Mexico that's virtually devoid of life, because algae blooms have choked out marine plants and animals; scientists say it is growing and getting worse.
+There is a swath of the Gulf of Mexico that's virtually devoid of life because algae blooms have choked out marine plants and animals; scientists say it is growing and getting worse.

 One of the culprits lies to the north, in the massive amounts of fertilizers used on corn and soy farms throughout the Midwest.